-As it uses the same technology as the Leaf, the Nissan e-NV200 has the longest range of any small electric van
+As it uses the same technology as the Leaf, the Nissan e-NV200 has a reasonably adequate range and charging capacity

 That battery helps the e-NV200 achieve a maximum claimed range of 187 miles.
 That’s around 15 miles more than the claimed range of the Renault Kangoo Z.E. and double that of the Citroen Berlingo Electric and Peugeot Partner Electric.

 Of course, in real-world driving you’re unlikely to get near the claimed maximum.
 But an everyday range of around 120 miles is easily achievable without having to resort to any kind of energy-saving driving techniques.